Low rates. No fees. Just money for college.

 “To avoid overspending, a grad student can use a savings and a checking account, transferring only the budgeted amount into checking each month, while keeping cash reserves in savings,” Schelhorn suggests.

-Planning ahead with a cosigner
+Planning for Grad School with a Cosigner

 First, check the lender and to see if they have a provision for death discharge; this will release your cosigner from payments in the event of your death.